 The language barrier and unfamiliar currency can make it very difficult to explore your best options to get from Lima Airport to your hotel or hostel in Miraflores, which is the centre of all tourist activity and accommodation in Lima.

-Unfortunately, there’s no public transport route from Lima Airport to Miraflores or San Isidro safe for foreigners who’ve just stepped off an international flight and are now carrying bundles of luggage.
+Unfortunately, there’s no public transport route from Lima Airport to Miraflores safe for foreigners who’ve just stepped off an international flight and are now carrying bundles of luggage.
 Lima’s public transport system is a complete maze to those new to it and is not equipped for travelers and their baggage.

-A relatively new option, Airport Express Lima offers travellers the option to travel from Lima Airport to Miraflores or San Isidro and vice versa in a safe, comfortable and quick way.
+A relatively new option, Airport Express Lima offers travellers the option to travel from Lima Airport to Miraflores and vice versa in a safe, comfortable and quick way.
 The buses run every hour and if you have just missed a bus, get on the next bus and enjoy the free-on-board WiFi while you wait!

 They also have an awesome on-board English video guide giving tips about what to do in Lima and how to stay safe around Peru.
 Check their website because you can often avail of discounts on tours and restaurants simply by showing your Airport Express Ticket!